 I have been studying the cognitive issues that are involved in learning from nonlinear text in which students can follow multiple paths.
 Specifically, I have been analyzing navigation data using the Pathfinder and k-means clustering algorithms, and then looking into audio and video data to see what may have triggered the log activity, in order to understand students’ changing representations over a period of time.
 I have also been examining the contextual issues such as the interplay of the roles of the teacher, peers, curriculum, and the text in the complex environment of the classroom.

 My research methodology has included alternating between classroom studies and more “clinical” studies with small groups of children.
 While the classroom studies provide rich descriptions of the interactions between the various tools and agents, clinical studies in which students use the software individually have been valuable in understanding the factors that come into play (e.g., prior knowledge, metacognitive awareness while using traditional texts) when students process nonlinear texts that lack the global coherence of more traditional texts.

-David Williamson Shaffer is the Vilas Distinguished Professor of Learning Sciences at the University of Wisconsin-Madison in the Department of Educational Psychology, with a focus on Learning Analytics, and a Data Philosopher at the Wisconsin Center for Education Research.
+David Williamson Shaffer is the Vilas Distinguished Professor of Learning Sciences in the Department of Educational Psychology, with a focus on learning analytics, and a data philosopher at the Wisconsin Center for Education Research.

-Before coming to the University of Wisconsin, Professor Shaffer taught grades 4-12 in the United States and abroad, including two years working with the US Peace Corps in Nepal.
-His M.S. and Ph.D. are from the Media Laboratory at the Massachusetts Institute of Technology.
+Before coming to the University of Wisconsin, Professor Shaffer taught grades 4-12 in the United States and abroad, including two years working with the U.S. Peace Corps in Nepal.
+His master’s and PhD are from the Media Laboratory at the Massachusetts Institute of Technology.
 Professor Shaffer taught in the Technology and Education Program at the Harvard Graduate School of Education, and was a 2008-2009 European Union Marie Curie Fellow.